 When the Kennedys came to the White House in 1961, First Lady Jacqueline Kennedy was surprised and saddened that so few historic furnishings remained.
 Instead of focusing on modernizing like the previous renovations, she recognized the importance of the historic character of the White House and embarked on a restoration.
 She formed a Fine Arts Committee to assist her in acquiring authentic period pieces.
 Americans rose to the call and donations came, including three original chairs from President Monroe’s Oval Room.

 Under President George W. Bush several important renovations to the White House were completed.
 In 2006 – 2007 both the James S. Brady Press Briefing Room and the White House Situation Room were renovated and modernized.
-The George W. Bush Presidential Library and Museum is now home to the original Situation Room, which will be used as a classroom to help educate and inspire future leaders.
+The George W. Bush Presidential Library and Museum is now home to the original Situation Room, which is used as a classroom to help educate and inspire future leaders.

 About the Gardens and Grounds

-Courtesy George W. Bush Presidential Library and Museum.
-(F5839-09)
+Courtesy George W. Bush Presidential Library and Museum (F5839-09)

 It was President Adams, the first resident, however, who was able to plan the first garden.
 Since then Presidents and First Ladies have worked to cultivate gardens fit for welcoming Heads of State and for Presidential speeches to the Nation.

 Thomas Jefferson redesigned the gardens and was the first to plant groves of trees.
 Though the trees he planted have not survived, his concept did and now the grounds are tree-lined.
 More traditions were started using the grounds, traditions President Bush kept alive.
 One such tradition is the Easter Egg Roll, originally conducted on the Capitol grounds, that was moved to the South Lawn by Rutherford B. Hayes in 1878.